kalote/lsp1-example/README.md

 ## Contracts

-There are 3 contracts in the `contracts/` folder:
+There are 4 contracts in the `contracts/` folder:

 - MyCustomToken.sol => a simple LSP7 token
 - MockContract.sol => used to generate the `universalProfile` TypeScript type
-- LSP1URDForwarder.sol => the custom Universal Receiver Delegate contract
+- LSP1URDForwarder.sol => the custom Universal Receiver Delegate contract (can be used by multiple UP)
+- LSP1URDForwarderSimple.sol => a simpler version of the custom Universal Receiver Delegate contract (can only be used by 1 UP)

-The `LSP1URDForwarder.sol` contract takes 3 parameters:
+The `LSP1URDForwarder.sol` and `LSP1URDForwarderSimple.sol` contracts takes 3 parameters:

 - the `recipient` address (e.g., the UP that will receive a part of the token)
 - the `percentage` number (e.g., what %age of the received tokens that will be transfered)